 1) Are Board of Directors' meetings scheduled before or at the beginning of the year?

 They are scheduled at the beginning of the year.

 2) Attendance of Directors16

-Board Name Date of Election No. of Meetings Held during the year No. of Meetings Attended % Chairman Eduardo M. Cojuangco, Jr. October 21, 1988 7 7 100 Member Ramon S. Ang April 4, 7 7 100
+No. of Meetings Held No. of Date of during the % Board Name Meetings Election year (2015) Attended Chairman Eduardo M. Cojuangco, Jr. October 5 5 100